Stratovox

-Stratovox, known in Japan as Speak & Rescue (スピーク&レスキュー), is a 1980 arcade fixed shooter developed and published in Japan by Sun Electronics and released in North America by Taito.
+Stratovox, known in Japan as Speak & Rescue (スピーク&レスキュー), is a 1980 fixed shooter arcade game developed and published in Japan by Sun Electronics and released in North America by Taito.
 It is the first video game with voice synthesis.
 The player must shoot UFOs attempting to kidnap astronauts that appear on the right side of the screen.
 If all astronauts are kidnapped, the game is over.